cosmos/ibc/docs/IBC_TERMINOLOGY.md

 #### Channel

 A *channel* is a set of persistent data structures on particular ledgers (usually two) that contain metadata to facilitate packet ordering, exactly-once delivery, and replay prevention.
 Packets sent through a channel change its internal state.
+Channels are associated with connections in a many-to-one relationship — a single connection can have any number of associated channnels, and all channels must have a single associated connection.

 #### Packet

-A *packet* is a particular data structure with sequence-related metadata (defined by the IBC specification) and an opaque value field (with semantics defined by the application layer, e.g. token amount and denomination).
+A *packet* is a particular data structure with sequence-related metadata (defined by the IBC specification) and an opaque value field referred to as the packet *data* (with semantics defined by the application layer, e.g. token amount and denomination).
+Packets are sent through a particular channel (and by extension, through a particular connection).

 #### Module

-A *module* is a subcomponent of the state machine of a particular blockchain which interacts with the IBC handler and alters state according to particular IBC packets sent or received (minting or burning tokens, for example).
+A *module* is a subcomponent of the state machine of a particular blockchain which interacts with the IBC handler and alters state according to the *data* field of particular IBC packets sent or received (minting or burning tokens, for example).

 ### Auxiliary Terms